-1 Unless the connection is made across a VPN, the ports configured in the window above must be permitted by any intermediate firewall and/or AWS security group.
+1 Unless the connection is made across a VPN, the ports configured in the window above must be permitted by any intermediate firewall and/or by the cloud security configuration.

 When booting for the first time after adding the configuration, use boot command boot <device> -r to configure the graphics device correctly in the Solaris guest system.